jcastillocano/azure_gcp_integration/README.md

 We are using terraform to initialize infrastructure in Azure and Google.
-The idea behind terraform is we can test (plan), apply changes, revert, destroy and much more just running command from the console.
+The idea behind terraform is we can test (plan), apply changes, revert, destroy and much more just running commands from the console.
 Every change is tracked in github; state can be shared between developers if we save it on any remote state provider.

-Although I would've like to have 100% automated with terraform, there is one piece of Azure infrastructure not supported yet: [App Services][terraform_issues].
+Although I would've like to have everything 100% automated with terraform, there is one piece of Azure infrastructure not supported yet: [App Services][terraform_issues].
 In order to achieve this 100% automation we will use [Azure CLI][azure_cli] to complete this step.